 Health and Safety

-Countries that Democracy Prep visits may have a travel warning or alert issued by the U.S. State Department, that describes a heightened risk of travel in that area.
-Travel warnings or alerts may change to a more urgent status with little or no notice.
-U.S. State Department travel warning status or other safety concerns may result in Democracy Prep suspending programs and travel in the affected countries, and chaperones and scholars may be required to return to the U.S. or relocate to a safer location.
+Countries that Democracy Prep visits may have a travel advisory issued by the U.S. State Department, that describes a heightened risk of travel in that area.
+Travel advisories may change to a more urgent status with little or no notice.
+U.S. State Department travel advisory status or other safety concerns may result in Democracy Prep suspending programs and travel in the affected countries, and chaperones and scholars may be required to return to the U.S. or relocate to a safer location.
 Democracy Prep encourages families to review the State Department’s International Travel website for country specific information on their scholar’s destination prior to and during the trip (see country specific links below).
 Scholars and family members with a Facebook account may opt to like or follow the “U.S. Department of State: Consular Affairs” page which posts security messages from all U.S. embassies abroad.
 You can select to see these notifications first in your newsfeed.